Maribor

 Maribor was first mentioned as a castle in 1164, as a settlement in 1209, and as a city in 1254.
 Like most Slovene ethnic territory, Maribor was under Habsburg rule until 1918, when Rudolf Maister and his men secured the city for the State of Slovenes, Croats and Serbs, which then joined the Kingdom of Serbia to form the Kingdom of Yugoslavia.
 In 1991 Maribor became part of independent Slovenia.

-Maribor, along with the Portuguese city of Guimarães, was selected the European Capital of Culture for 2012.
+Maribor, along with the Portuguese city of Guimarães, was selected as the European Capital of Culture for 2012.